 Shocker, eh?
 How this is even a discussion anymore is beyond me.

-So, what we have here in NI is a certain category of human being, the unborn – scientifically confirmed to be whole and distinct members of the species homo sapien – that find themselves in the rather absurd and disturbing situation of upsetting a whole bunch of people because you can’t snuff out their lives closer to home.
-Well, if abortion takes a human life – and it absolutely, empirically, does – then the fact that it could be done here doesn’t seem to me to be something worth celebrating.
+So, what we have here in NI is a certain category of human being, the unborn – scientifically confirmed to be whole and distinct members of the species homo sapien – that find themselves in the rather absurd and disturbing situation of upsetting a section people because you can’t snuff out their lives closer to home.
+Well, if abortion takes a human life – and it absolutely, empirically, does – then the fact that it could be done in the comfort of your own country is irrelevant.